Please watch the video history of the Bald Knob Cross of Peace

 By 1953, funds had been raised locally to construct the foundation of the western hemisphere’s largest Cross.
 The Cross began receiving national support when the General Federation of Women’s Clubs took on challenge to raise funds and received another boost when Wayman Presley was featured on the wildly popular nationally syndicated program, This Is Your Life.
 Even though contributions to the effort increased, it was still not enough.
 Wayman took leave of absence from his postal service position to throw himself completely into fund raising.
 A strategy was devised to challenge people to raise pigs, sell them, and turn the profits over to the Cross.
 A staggering $30,000 was raised through the campaign.

 The formal groundbreaking ceremony was held in conjunction with the 1959 Easter Sunrise Service.
 The framework of the Cross stood for several years until enough money was raised to cover the superstructure.
 The Cross was completed in 1963 when the last of over 900 heavy gauge steel panels with a bright white porcelain veneer was affixed to the framework creating a spectacular night sight which could be seen for 7500 square miles after it was illuminated with 40,000 watts of lighting.
-The Cross quickly became the most popular tourist attraction in Southern Illinois, attracting visitors from literally all over the world.
+The Cross quickly became the most popular tourist attraction in Southern Illinois, one of the largest crosses in the United States, attracting visitors from literally all over the world.

 However, in the years following, the Cross began deteriorating physically as interest in the organization itself waned.
 In the early 2000s disputes began arising between board members which ultimately resulted in legal litigation.
 In 2006, the Court ordered the properties be locked down until the proceedings were concluded.
 Without any maintenance, the Cross fell even further into disrepair as the dispute was deadlocked in the courts.